 Costco TrueEarnings® Card vs Blue Cash Preferred® Card from American Express

 The Blue Cash Preferred® Card from American Express is another great gas rewards credit card.
 It matches the 3% rewards rate on gas purchases of the TrueEarnings® Card – though it does not limit it at $4,000 annually.
-The Blue Cash Preferred® Card from American Express also gives 6% back at U.S. supermarkets (on the first $6,000 annually).
+The Blue Cash Preferred® Card from American Express also gives 6% Cash Back at U.S. supermarkets on up to $6,000 per year in purchases (then 1%).
+6% Cash Back on select U.S. streaming subscriptions and 1% Cash Back on other purchases.
 This card does not, however, offer the same rewards on travel or restaurants that we see with the Costco credit card – if these categories are what matter to you most, other options may be a better choice.
-This card does however come with a $95 annual fee.
+This card does however come with a $95 annual fee (See Rates & Fees).

 Costco TrueEarnings® Card vs Wells Fargo Propel 365 American Express® Card

 For those consumers wanting rewards from gas and restaurant spending, the Wells Fargo Propel 365 American Express® Card is a great option.
 It matches the reward rate of the Costco credit card in those two categories.
-The Wells Fargo Propel 365 American Express® Card does, however, come with a $45 annual fee (waived year 1).
+The Wells Fargo Propel 365 American Express® Card does, however, come with a $0 Intro Annual Fee for the first year then $45.
 To compensate for this, a good rule of thumb is to know how much you spend on the categories it rewards you in – you’ll want to at the very least be breaking even.
 That means spending at least $1,000 annually on gas, and $750 at restaurants.